Forerunner is software for NFIMBYs, or no flooding in my backyard – TechCrunch

 Co-founders JT White and Susanna Pho have been friends for years and worked at the MIT Media Lab before eventually coming together in early 2019 to build out this floodplain management product.
 “It cannot be underscored enough that a lot of communities just don’t follow [federal flood] regulations,” Pho said.
 “They will revert their ordinances from something more strict … since they can’t do a lot of day-to-day compliance.”

 Coastal cities devastated by floods are protected by federal flood insurance, but that often creates a moral hazard: since damage is paid for, there isn’t much incentive to avoid it in the first place.
-The federal government is attempting to tighten those standards, and there is also a sense among a new generation of city planners and municipal leaders that the build-devastation-rebuild model of many cities needs to stop given climate change.
+The federal government is attempting to tighten those standards, and there is also a sense among a new generation of city planners and municipal leaders that the build-devastation-rebuild model of many cities needs to stop, given climate change.
 After flooding, “we want to see communities rebuild to higher standards,” White said.
 “The sort of cycle of rebuilding and doing the same thing over and over again is infuriating to us.”

 Transitioning to a new model isn’t easy of course.
 “There are a lot of hard decisions that these communities must make,” he said, but “our software makes it a bit easier to do these things.”
-So far, the company has gotten early traction with 33 communities currently using Forerunner according to the founders.
+So far, the company has gotten early traction, with 33 communities currently using Forerunner, according to the founders.

 Although it has customer clusters in Louisiana and northern New Jersey, the company’s largest customer is Harris County, which includes much of the Houston, Texas metro area.
 The county could potentially save $5 million on their flood insurance premiums with better adherence to federal standards, according to White.
 “One of the benefits of our product is that we can help you protect and increase this immediate discount to every flood insurance policyholder in your community starting next year,” he said.
 Ultimately though, FEMA focuses on disincentives rather than incentives.
 “The biggest stick that FEMA has is that it can suspend communities from the flood insurance program,” he noted.